 This beautiful northern German port city is nearly running over with old-school charm and picturesque romance (with a few raunchy winks to boot!).
-And with the opening of its new philharmonic hall, Hamburg launched itself into the cultural consciousness, being swiftly named to both NatGeo’s and the New York Times’ lists of Places to Visit this year.
+And with the opening of its new philharmonic hall, Hamburg launched itself into the cultural consciousness, being swiftly named to both NatGeo’s and the New York Times’ lists of Places to Visit in 2017.
 After living there for a year and a half, here are my recommendations for your visit to Hamburg.

 - Hamburg’s official name is the Free and Hanseatic City of Hamburg